Naturopathic Medicine: A Guide to Natural Health Solutions

 Clinical Studies and Outcomes

 Numerous clinical studies have shown that naturopathic medicine can be effective in treating a wide range of health conditions.
 For example, a systematic scoping review of 33 studies found that naturopathic medicine was effective, safe, and cost-effective in treating various health conditions [1].
-Another study found that patients experienced person-centered care when treated by a naturopathic medicine clinician [2].
+Another study found that patients experienced person-centred care when treated by a naturopathic medicine clinician [2].
 These findings suggest that naturopathic medicine can be a valuable addition to conventional medical care.

 Advancements in Naturopathic Treatments